 Children are naturally interested in robotics.
 Using the Lego Mindstorm robotic toys you can show how programming is connected to the physical world.
 This can make it more attractive to young children than the more abstract world of programming on a screen.

-Cubelets are colourful cubes that connect to form a simple robot without the use of wires or cables.
+Cubelets are colorful cubes that connect to form a simple robot without the use of wires or cables.
 It introduces your child to basic programming concepts and how robotics work.
 By putting different cubes in different combinations you can change the actions of the robot.

 Alice was developed by professors at Carnegie Mellon University as a way to make programming more accessible and attractive for students.
-It provides a free open source 3-D programming environment that teaches children and teenagers object-oriented programming.
+It provides a free open-source 3-D programming environment that teaches children and teenagers object-oriented programming.

 The program is relatively simple and works by dropping graphic tiles in a specific order to animate an object and create a computer program.
 Thanks to faster internet speeds and fiber optic broadband, Alice can be accessed by any child.

 Light-Bot is a simple game that allows you to control an on-screen robot by giving it commands.
-The benefit of teaching coding is that you can use programming type logic to control the robot.
+The benefit of teaching coding is that you can use programming-type logic to control the robot.
 During the course of playing the game, children learn how to create loops, functions, and other programming concepts.

 Creating The Right Environment